framar1997/framar1997.github.io/_pages/about.md

 My research interests include adaptive experimental designs, Bayesian thinking, and hybrid Bayesian–frequentist methods.

 In everyday life, I’m a full-time optimizer, always improving routines from my morning breakfast to grocery runs.
-When I’m not fine-tuning, you’ll find me caring for my plants, hunting for vintage treasures at flea markets, cooking for loved ones, or working out like a total badass.
+When I’m not fine-tuning, you’ll find me caring for my plants, hunting for vintage treasures at flea markets, cooking for loved ones, or hip thrusting my way to the next coffee machine.